meadsteve/meadsteve/README.md

 ## Steve Brazier - MeadSteve 😄
 I'm a Stockholm 🇸🇪 (previously London 🇬🇧) based Software Developer who has worked with a number of languages (including Python, PHP, JavaScript/TypeScript, C#, Elixir/Erlang) and environments.
 At the moment I mostly develop in [Python](https://blog.meadsteve.dev/python/).
 I work as a back-end consultant at [0+x](https://0x.se/).

+## TLDR

+- 🔭 I’m currently working with: Python, Kotlin and Kubernetes
+- 🌱 I’m currently learning: Kotlin and Kubernetes
+- 💬 Ask me about: Types in Python
+- 📫 How to reach me: @meadsteve
+- 😄 Pronouns: he/him or they/them

 ## Things I Love ❤️
 * Mashing typing and static analysis onto dynamically typed languages
 * Deleting code